ivvv/FFv2/README.md

 - the feature flag, as explained above (`featureFlag`);
 - the source radial velocity, in km/s, estimated from the Feature Finder results or the associated HIFI estimate (which comes from published literature) or from SIMBAD;
 - the radial velocity uncertainty in km/s and associated quality flag (`radVelErr, radVelFlag`);
 - whether a highly processed data product or background corrected data product was used (`HPDP, BGS`);
 - and whether a focused check of <sup>12</sup>`CO(7-6)` and `[CI](2-1)` resulted in one of these being added to the catalogue after the main script was run (`ciCheck`);

+The metadata provides the feature flag definitions; the minimum SNR cut applied (5); the frequency range avoided at the ends of the bands (10 GHz); and lists two special calibration observations and the unique IDs assigned for the purpose of SAFECAT only, as they consist of two sparse pointings in one observations.

+SAFECAT\_v2 contains both sparse and mapping observations contains the following columns:

+- `obsid`: the observation ID;
+- `frequency, frequency error`: the fitted feature position in GHz and the error on this measurement, in LSRk frame.
+- `SNR`: the signal-to-noise ratio of fitted peak to local noise in the full residual;
+- `array` the bolometer detector array name where the feature was detected in.
+For sparse mode `SSW` and `SLW` are used to denote the central detectors `SSWD4` and `SLWC3` respectively. <br/>Note that because of the SLW/SSW band overlap region (944-1018 GHz), features found within the overlap may occur twice for any given observation.
+This is a potential duplication for **sparse mode**, but is not directly applicable for mapping mode as the spectral maps for SSW and SLW have different WCS, so the overlapping SLW/SSW pixels do not correspond to the exact same spatial coverage region of the sky;
+- `row, column`: the (row,column) pixel for mapping mode or (-1,-1) for sparse;
+- `ra, dec`: the RA and Dec (J2000.0) of the central detectors for sparse mode or the RA and Dec of the corresponding (row,column) pixel for mapping;
+- `featureFlag`: the feature flag, as explained above;
+- `velocity, velErr`: the source radial velocity and its error, in km/s;
+- `velFlag`: the radial velocity flag following subsection [Radial velocity metadata and flags](#velflag).
+- `extent`: whether the source is `pointLike`, `semiExtended` or `extended`, categorised as explained above.
+It is always `extended` for mapping;
+- `calibration`: which calibration was used.
+It is always `extended` for mapping, while for sparse could be either `extended` or `pointSource`.
+- `sampling`: the spatial sampling of the observations, can be `sparse`, `intermediate` or `full`.
+- the operational day the observation was taken and the observation identifier (`opDay`);
+- `galactic`: whether the source is considered galactic (0) or extragalactic (1), based on the radial velocity;
+- the bias mode of the observation, which can be nominal or bright (`biasMode`);
+- the maximum SLW continuum level (`maxContinuum`);
+- whether a highly processed data product or background corrected data product was used (`HPDP, BGS`);
+- and whether a focused check of <sup>12</sup>`CO(7-6)` and `[CI](2-1)` resulted in one of these being added to the catalogue after the main script was run (`ciCheck`);